carlsaturnino/dotfiles/direnv/man/direnv.1.md

 `direnv` is an environment variable manager for your shell.
 It knows how to hook into bash, zsh and fish shell to load or unload environment variables depending on your current directory.
-This allows to have project-specific environment variables and not clutter the "~/.profile" file.
+This allows you to have project-specific environment variables and not clutter the "~/.profile" file.

 Before each prompt it checks for the existence of an ".envrc" file in the